- Grief affects everyone differently and can take months or years to make peace with

 Or your partner may be having more and more health complications, which is alerting you to the fact that your spouse may not be around for much longer.

-How grief affects an older person
+How does grief affect an older person?

 Lead Clinical Adviser at BeyondBlue, Dr Grant Blashki, says, “Grief is a natural response to loss and can go for weeks, months or even years and everyone will respond differently.